 Arsenal vs Tottenham, Premier League: When is it and how to watch on TV

-Arsenal host Spurs at the Emirates on Sunday in the biggest game of the Premier League season so far between two sides who remain unbeaten after five games of the new campaign.
+Arsenal host Spurs at the Emirates today in the biggest game of the Premier League season so far between two sides who remain unbeaten after five games of the new campaign.

 The north London derby is about as intense a rivalry as there is in the English top flight but this year has added zest with both sides looking to maintain pressure on Manchester City at the top of the table.